-Holly is a London- based flautist, teacher and educational worker, and plays a number of flutes and non-Western flutes.
+Holly works as a freelance flautist and plays a number of flutes and non-Western flutes.

 Having been awarded the position of Richard Carne Junior Fellow at Trinity Laban Conservatoire of Music and Dance (2011 - 2012), Holly developed her work on ethnics and undertook study and performance in this area.
 She was also awarded an Emerging Excellence Award from Help Musicians UK in 2012.
 Holly was delighted to use the award to support further study and performance on ethnics and whistles.

-Holly graduated with a distinction in performance in her MMus from Trinity Laban where she studied with Anna Noakes and Tony Hinnigan.
-She was awarded a Leverhulme orchestral mentorship with the BBC Concert Orchestra and principal flautist Ileana Ruheman during her Postgraduate studies.
-Holly received her BMus (hons) from the University of Birmingham, where she was also awarded a concerto prize during her final year.
+Holly studied with Anna Noakes at Trinity Laban, gaining an MMus with distinction in performance, the Royal Academy of Music with Karen Jones where she achieved a Professional Diploma, and at the University of Birmingham gaining a BMus (hons).
+During her studies, Holly was awarded a concerto prize at Birmingham, to perform the Nielsen Flute Concerto with the University Symphony Orchestra.
+She was awarded a Leverhulme Orchestral Mentorship with the BBC Concert Orchestra and principal flautist Ileana Ruherman during her studies at Trinity Laban.
 As a younger musician, she was Peterborough Young Musician of the Year (2001).
 Holly has gratefully received scholarships from Help Musicians UK (formerly MBF), the Richard Carne Trust, EMI Sound Foundation, the Leverhulme Trust and the Elizabeth Wright Charitable Trust.